Our knowledge of orthopaedics. Your best health.

 (Left) This MRI clearly shows a large, soft tissue sarcoma in the inner thigh.
 (Right) The same tumor as shown in a cross-section CT scan.

 X-rays.
 X-rays provide images of dense structures such as bone.
-In the case of soft tissue sarcomas, they can be used to evaluate whether or not the bone is involved with the tumor.
-They can also show if there is any calcification or bone tissue inside the tumor.
-X-rays may also help in the diagnosis of certain tumors that may contain calcium deposits such as synovial sarcoma and liposarcoma.
+In the case of soft tissue sarcomas, X-rays can be used to evaluate whether or not the bone is involved with the tumor.
+They can also show if there is any hardening or bone tissue inside the tumor.

 Computerized tomography (CT) scan.
-Like an x-ray, a CT scan can be used to clearly outline how much bone is involved with a tumor.
-It is also useful in detecting the spread of the cancer to the lungs, abdomen, and pelvis.
+Like an X-ray, a CT scan can be used to clearly outline how much bone is involved with a tumor.
+It is also useful in detecting the spread of cancer to the lungs, abdomen, and pelvis.
 A CT scan is sometimes used instead of an MRI for masses that are located around a metal implant.

 Biopsy.
 A biopsy may be necessary to confirm the diagnosis of soft tissue sarcoma.
 In a biopsy, a tissue sample of the tumor is taken and examined under a microscope.
-Your doctor may give you a local anesthetic to numb the area and take a sample using a needle.
-A biopsy can also be performed as a small operation.
-An MRI is used to guide the biopsy.

 Other tests.
 Bone scans are used to detect the spread of a tumor into a bone or to determine if the tumor has spread to other bones in the body.
-Positron Emission Tomography (PET) scans may be helpful in monitoring a tumor's response to treatment or in determining if there may be other tumors hidden in the body.
+Positron emission tomography (PET) scans may be helpful in monitoring a tumor's response to treatment or in determining if there may be other tumors hidden in the body.

 Treatment

-A multidisciplinary approach is needed in the treatment of soft tissue sarcomas.
-The treatment team includes the surgeon, radiation oncologist, medical oncologist, and pathologist.
 The main goal of treatment is to control the local and distant spread of the tumor while maintaining, as best as possible, function and quality of life.
 With soft tissue sarcoma, this requires adequate resection (removal of the tumor) through a properly planned surgery.

 Surgery